websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/documents-and-media/publishing-and-sharing/managing-document-access/permissions-and-documents.md

 ## Permissions for an Individual File

-To set permissions for an individual file, follow these steps:
+To set permissions for an individual file,

 1. Navigate to the *Documents and Media* application.